bcosca/fatfree/readme.md

 `bool ESCAPE`

 * Used to enable/disable auto-escaping.
+Default value is `TRUE`.

 `string EXEMPT`